 6. Go On A Hike In Nature.

-Autumn changes means that nature has so many gorgeous shades of orange, yellow, red and brown.
-It makes hikes fun and you ca enjoy the scenery.
-Walking can shed stress and enhance calm energy, increase mindfulness, releases endorphins to improve your mood and much more besides.
+Autumn changes mean that nature has so many gorgeous shades of orange, yellow, red and brown.
+With this change, it makes your hikes all the more fun and scenic!
+Even in the dreary overcast weather.
+Walking can help to shed stress, invoke calm energy, increase mindfulness, improve your mood and much more!

 Journaling is a well-known self-care activity that has proven physical and mental health benefits.
-Journaling evokes mindfulness and helps you to remain present and gather perspective.
-It gives you an opportunity to reflect on your thoughts and feelings.
+Journaling evokes mindfulness and helps us to remain present and gather perspective.
+And, above all else, it allows you to reflect on your thoughts and feelings.

 8. Create An Autumnal Exercise Routine.

-Exercise is an important part of a self-care routine.
+Exercise is a very important part of any self-care routine.
 Physical activity can improve your health and reduce the risk of developing several diseases with immediate and long-term health benefits.
-Even if you dread getting started, once you have started you will experience the power of the feel-good endorphins and it will boost your mood.
-This can be really useful on a dark and gloomy day.
-Regular exercise can help to reduce the risks of the general illnesses that are present in the colder months by improving your immune system.
+Even if you dread getting started, once you do you’ll experience the power of the feel-good endorphins!
+This can be useful on a dark and gloomy day.

 9. Enjoy A Bath.

-In the colder months, it is much more pleasant to enjoy a long soak in the bath than to have a shower.
-Being able to enjoy a bit of pampering – bubble bath or a bath bomb, a face mask or even some music.
-Taking time out to relax and look after your body physically will also enable you to reduce any stress or anxiety you may have.
+In the colder months, it’s much more pleasant to enjoy a long soak in the bath than to have a shower.
+Take the time to enjoy a bit of pampering; a bubble bath or a bath bomb, a face mask or even some podcasts!
+Taking time out to relax and look after your body physically will also enable you to reduce any feelings of stress or anxiety you’re experiencing.